 2. Facial Mist

 Cycling in the rain is like getting a free spa treatment!
-Perhaps it’s not as relaxing, but the moist air is hydrating for the skin.
+Perhaps it’s not as relaxing, but the moist air hydrates the skin.
 Try it out for a naturally fresh facial spray that won’t cost you a penny.

 3. Hardcore Bragging Rights